DNSSEC vs. Elastic Load Balancers: the Zone Apex Problem

 Peter then suggested a very simple improvement to the PowerDNS software that could solve our problem: adding the ability for a DNS server to expand ALIAS records (which it already supported) into A records during a zone transfer, or AXFR.

 This small change, called outgoing-axfr-expand-alias and available beginning in PowerDNS Authoritative Server 4.0.0, allows one server (the so-called “DNS master”) to be the only one that knew about our ALIAS records.
-Then, every minute, “DNS slaves” acting as the authoritative nameservers for search.usa.gov would initiate an AXFR of the zone from the DNS master, and would receive a copy of the zone file containing the most up-to-date values for those ALIAS records, expressed as A records.
-The result of this AXFR would then be compared with the current contents of the zone on the slave server.
+Then, every minute, “DNS secondaries" acting as the authoritative nameservers for search.usa.gov would initiate an AXFR of the zone from the DNS primary, and would receive a copy of the zone file containing the most up-to-date values for those ALIAS records, expressed as A records.
+The result of this AXFR would then be compared with the current contents of the zone on the secondary server.
 If the contents had not changed — almost always the case — then no action would be taken.
 If the contents had changed, then the zone would be reloaded entirely and re-signed using existing DNSSEC signing features, with notification sent to sysadmins.

 Overall, the process looks like this: